kuschti/partystreusel/README.md

     $ npm install --global gulp

     # Run gulp to build all files
-    $ gulp build

-    # Or you can run ony gulp task to start a local server
     $ gulp

+    # Or you can run in dev env to build & start a local server
+    $ gulp --dev

 ## Documentation